 Revenue | 12,101 | 11,974 | 1% | 11,799 | 3% |

 The growth drivers this quarter were clear: strong YoY performance in North America (7% growth) and an impressive 66% QoQ surge in Europe.
-This regional strength, particularly in Europe, suggests successful market penetration and demand.
+The significant sequential growth in Europe, in particular, suggests successful market penetration and robust demand, likely aided by new product launches and capacity leverage.

 Regional Revenue Share (₹ Mn)